Physics and Star Wars: Tatooine's twin stars

 In the past, scientists thought that planets would be unlikely to form around binary stars.
 However, recent simulations indicate that planets are just as likely to form around binary star systems as single-star systems.
 Of the 3457 exoplanets currently known, 146 actually orbit binary star systems (and 39 orbit multiple star systems with three or more stars).
 Specifically, they orbit what are known as "wide" binary star systems where the two stars are fairly far apart (several AU).
 Tatooine appears to be of the other type — a "close" binary, where the stars are very close, and the planets orbit their common center of mass.

 The first observationally confirmed binary — Kepler-16b — is a close binary.
 Exoplanet researchers' simulations indicate that planets form frequently around close binaries, though gravitational effects from the dual star system tend to make them very difficult to find with current Doppler and transit methods of planetary searches.
 In studies looking for dusty disks—where planet formation is likely—around binary stars, such disks were found in wide or narrow binaries, or those whose stars are more than 50 or less than 3 AU apart, respectively.
 Intermediate binaries, or those with between 3 and 50 AU between them, had no dusty disks.
-In 2011 it was reported by The Guardian that NASA spacecraft Kepler had discovered a planet, named Kepler-16b, with twin suns as seen in the Star Wars films.
+In 2011 it was reported by The Guardian that NASA space telescope Kepler had discovered a planet, named Kepler-16b, with twin suns as seen in the Star Wars films.

 Certified astrophysicist and Star Wars fan Jeanne Cavelos explains that scientists have been skeptical about the likelihood of binary star systems such as Tatooine since the gravity of one star may prevent planets from developing around the other.
 Two stars of different masses orbiting one another would cause gravity fields to shift, causing potential instabilities in the orbits of any planets in their system.